Benjamin Levine

 Research area: Her research focuses on consumer behavior and the intersection of food choice, health, and nutrition.
 She leverages both experimental and observational data to understand how consumers respond to emerging food innovations in a dynamic marketplace.

-With support from the Personalized Nutrition Initiative Travel Award, she will attend and present at the NUTRITON 2025 conference in Orlando, Florida, in May 2025.
+He attended and presented at the NUTRITON 2025 conference in Orlando, Florida, in May 2025.
 Her poster is titled “Differentiating Added-Protein Preferences: Consumer Demand for Added-Protein Across Product Types”.

 Haeley Alaina Peters